William C. Smith and Co. Data Breach Exposes Social Security Numbers

 William C. Smith and Company's response

-To support those affected, the company is offering twelve months of complimentary credit monitoring and identity restoration services through Experian.
+To support those affected, William C. Smith is offering twelve months of complimentary credit monitoring and identity restoration services through Experian.
 Instructions for enrolling in these services were included in the written notification sent to impacted individuals.

 In addition, the company has provided guidance on steps individuals can take to protect themselves from identity theft or fraud.
 These steps include: